 Of course, good procurement is part of good stewardship.
 Making good use of the resources at our disposal is an essential part of being good stewards.

-But funnily enough that isn't the first step.
+But funnily enough that isn't about the buying or pricing or getting proposal.
+The first step is about defining what you need.

 Scoping